Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 All of these underlayments are low density polyethylene.
 While none of them have been subjected to sound or thermal testing, they do offer some sound reduction, and are suitable to use over radiant heating.
 The Standard Underlayment and 2-in-1 Vapor Underlayment do not come in pre-packaged rolls, and can be cut for custom orders, making them a great choice for anyone who does not want to purchase an extra roll to get that few extra feet2.

-Next up is our series of silent underlayment.
+Adding onto the advancements, next we have the silent underlayment.
 These are the next tier in underlayment that we offer at Bestlaminate.
-All five of these silent underlayment are suitable for most installations where sound dampening is key.
+All of our silent underlayment is suitable for most installations where sound dampening is key.
 Some of these underlayment also have vapor barriers attached, so be sure to look for these as you will get more bang for your buck if you’re installing over concrete subfloors.
 These are the most popular choices for people living in multi-family homes or apartments, or those who don’t want to hear their children playing around upstairs.

 3-in-1 Silent Vapor Barrier Underlayment